Product Journey Walkthrough

 How to read the Product Journey

 The next column displays the most common products purchased on a second order.
 Since we're looking at repeat customers only, there should be at least as many second orders as first orders, and the two columns are equal in size.
 But when we move to the next column displaying the most common third order products, you can see from the size of the bars that there are fewer third order sales.
-And by the fourth order column, repeat sales have dropped off enough to where only two products are displayed at this level of zoom.
+And by the fourth order column, repeat sales have dropped off enough to where only three products are displayed at this level of zoom.

 So without looking at a single number, you can already start seeing patterns and answering basic questions.
 Here are some questions that any Product Journey should help answer:

-• What products are popular with repeat customers?
+- What products are popular with repeat customers?

-• For customers who buy product A, how likely they are to repurchase A vs ordering product B or C?
+- For customers who buy product A, how likely they are to repurchase A vs ordering product B or C?

-• Which products tend to retain customers, and which tend to discourage reorders?
+- Which products tend to retain customers, and which tend to discourage reorders?

-• What products are popular with repeat customers?
+- What products are popular with repeat customers?

-• Which products tend to retain customers, and which tend to discourage reorders?
+- Which products tend to retain customers, and which tend to discourage reorders?

 Potential takeaways:

-• Are their cross-selling opportunities (for example email automations) for customers on less-popular subscriptions who haven't reordered yet?
+- Are their cross-selling opportunities (for example email automations) for customers on less-popular subscriptions who haven't reordered yet?

 Of course, to answer any of these questions, it helps to have more detail.
 To see exact numbers for different products and paths on your Product Journey, you can hover your cursor over any part of the chart:

-Hovering over a product in any column will show you:
+Hovering over a product in any column:

-• The product's share of total orders in its column
+- The product's share of total orders in its column

-• The average number of days since the previous order
+- The average number of days since the previous order

-• The average number of days until the next order
+- The average number of days until the next order

-• The most common customer paths to and from that product
+- The most common customer paths to and from that product

 Hovering over any path will give you:

-• The exact number of customers who purchased the linked products in sequence.
+- The exact number of customers who purchased the linked products in sequence.

 How to customize your Product Journey report

-Right now there are three different ways to customize your Product Journey:
+There are three different ways to customize your Product Journey:

-1
+- 1

 Adjust the time period